lukegor/FastModularExponentiation/README.md

 Result: 24
 ```

+## Unit tests

+Unit tests are included to validate the correctness of the algorithm.
+These tests cover various scenarios to ensure accurate results for different inputs.

 ## License

 This project is licensed under the [The MIT License](https://opensource.org/license/mit).
 See the LICENSE file for more details.